miova280703/miova280703/README.md

 - 👋 Hi, I’m Iovana Miranda, my freinds call me Iova
-- 👀 I’m interested in networking, software development, testing, longboard dancing, juggling and dancing.
+- 👀 I’m interested in qa, testing, longboard dancing, juggling and dancing.
 - 🌱 I’m currently learning Cisco Networking Essentials, golang, python, angular, react, functional and unit testing and Portuguese.
 - 💞️ I’m looking to collaborate on projects that will challenge me to grow professionally in programming.
 - 📫 How to reach me on Twitter @iova_alvarez